TAP: The Attention Patch for Cross-Modal Knowledge Transfer from Unlabeled Modality: Numerical Experiments

+In this subsection, we further conduct an ablation study for TAP to investigate its best configuration in practice.
+We discuss the batch size comparison and the choice of kernel function for TAP.
+Next, we look at the impact of nonlinear latent space transformation on TAP.
+Then, we examine the compatibility of TAP with large backbone feature extractors (for vision and language).
+Finally, we investigate shared space learning and dummy reference modality.

-To further evaluate the effect of batch training, we look at the performance of different reference batch sizes.
-The total number of reference data $n'_z$ is five times of labeled data $n_x$.
-Fig. \ref{fig: bsz} shows the prediction accuracy with respect to ``unlabel to label ratio", which is defined as the reference batch size divided by $n_x$.
+{\bf Reference Batch Size Comparison:} To further evaluate the effect of batch training, we look at the performance of different reference batch sizes.
+The total number of reference data $n_z$ is five times of labeled data $n_x$. \cref{fig: bsz} shows the prediction accuracy with respect to "unlabeled to labeled ratio", which is defined as the reference batch size divided by $n_x$.

 The performance of the baseline model is shown as the horizontal dotted line.
-We observe that the generalization performance improves as the reference batch size increases, even though the total number of reference data remains the same.
-This observation is consistent with the estimation error characterization in Theorem \ref{the:error}.
-In practice, this suggests one can increase the reference batch size as much as possible until the memory limit is reached.
+The standard errors are calculated over 10 Monte-Carlo simulations.
+We observe that the generalization performance of TAP improves as the reference batch size increases, even though the total number of reference data remains the same.
+This observation is consistent with the estimation error characterization in \cref{the:error}.
+In practice, this suggests that one can increase the reference batch size as much as possible until the memory limit is reached.